ddimaria/wmcp/wmcp-361/README.md

 ### Dividend Stocks

 The average compound return on stocks have been about 10%, and 6% of that has been from dividends.
 Value stocks typically pay higher dividends than growth stocks (as well as higher returns).
 Dividend yields have decreased over the past 25 years.
-Divident stocks haven't performed better than non-dividend paying stocks, and may be detrimental due to their tax treatment.
+Dividend stocks haven't performed better than non-dividend paying stocks, and may be detrimental due to their tax treatment.

 Preferred stocks often pay perpetual dividends, but they can be "called" in a low interest environment.
-Preferred stock dividents are considered **qualified** dividends and get taxed like long-term capital gains, which makes the good for taxable accounts.
+Preferred stock dividends are considered **qualified** dividends and get taxed like long-term capital gains, which makes them good for taxable accounts.
 Preferred stocks have the same Sharpe ratio as high-yield bonds or large-cap stocks, but is less risky and thus have lower returns.

 A **dividend clientele** is a group of investors that prefer dividends.